SpeciesFileGroup/taxonworks_api/README.md

 # Experimenting with endpoints not in `/api/v1/`

-You can add endpoints to `api/v1` for the purposes of experimenting by aliasing them in the `config/routes.rb` file relatively easily.
+You can add existing internal endpoints to `api/v1` for the purposes of experimenting by aliasing them in the `config/routes.rb` file relatively easily.
 To get a resources CRUD just add that resource to API scope as you would see it above in the application endpoint

 ```Ruby